 Atenolol comes as a tablet to take by mouth.
-It is usually taken once or twice a day.
+For the treatment of high blood pressure and to prevent angina, it is usually taken once a day.
+To improve survival after a heart attack, it is usually taken once or twice a day.
 To help you remember to take atenolol, take it around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take atenolol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Other uses for this medicine

 Atenolol is also used sometimes to prevent migraine headaches and to treat alcohol withdrawal, heart failure, and irregular heartbeat.
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to atenolol, any other medications, or any of the ingredients in atenolol tablets.
 Ask your pharmacist for a list of the ingredients.